hegza/black-scholes-pyrs/PROCEEDINGS.md

 3. Project does not compile, manual edits are required.

 #### Started making manual edits to the project
-1. Removed artifact.
-    * Accidentally included "import timeit".
-2. Added `mod black_scholes*`.
+1. Added `mod black_scholes*`.
 Might be automatable by pyrs if Python syntax for locals is used.